Specification-Driven Code Translation Powered by Large Language Models: How Far Are We?

+Among the 232 instances with correct NL specifications, 81.0\% (188/232) produced correct translations when using NL-specification only, while 84.1\% (195/232) produced correct translations when combining source code with NL-specification.
+This shows that when NL-specification is generated correctly, it improves translation accuracy, and that combining NL-specification with source code further increases robustness by mitigating errors introduced by imperfect specifications.

+In the separate manual inspection of 100 translated instances, we observed that \textit{\specS-only} produced correct translations in cases where the LLM-generated \specS correctly simplified complex source code, while the corresponding translations generated using \textit{source-code-only} were incorrect.
+This suggests that simplified explanations of complex source code can enable correct translations.}

+Figure~\ref{fig:sample_pseudocode_improvement_example} shows an example from EvalPlus~\citep{liu2024your} (problem HumanEval\_108), where \specs leads to a correct translation.
+For a negative number (e.g., \textit{-512}), the source code snippet calculates the sum as \textit{(-5)+1+2}.
+The LLM-generated \specS clearly describes the process in a simple way by stating that the first digit of a negative number should be negated (lines 3-4).
 When translating using only the source code, GPT-4 fails to understand the original complex logic and approaches different summation logic for negative numbers.
-For example, for \textit{-512}, the translated code summarizes as \textit{(-5)+12}.
+In the same example, for \textit{-512}, the translated code summarizes as \textit{(-5)+12}.
 What is worse is that the translation using source code only is prone to runtime errors as it tries to make a substring from index 1 (line 4), even for a string of length 1.